 - % of Grand Total: Shows each value as a percentage of the overall total

-- % of Row: Compares each value to the total of its row
+- % of Row: Shows each value as a percentage of its row total

-- % of Parent Column Total: Calculates the percentage each value contributes to its grouped column parent
+- % of Parent Column Total: Shows each value as a percentage of its grouped parent column

-- Index: Generates a relative ranking or score to compare values contextually
+- Index: Generates a relative ranking or score for comparison

-- Difference of Column: Shows the change in value between the current and previous column entry
+- Difference of Column: Shows the change between the current and previous column value

-- Difference of Row: Shows the change in value between the current and previous row entry
+- Difference of Row: Shows the change between the current and previous row value

 - % of Difference of Column: Shows percentage change between adjacent column values